ellis882/hangman-msp3/README.md

 - I was getting errors of trailing whitespaces and that some lines were too long.
     - got rid of the whitespace manualy and made the text shorter.
-- In order to put more input validation checking for enter your name(just letters) and if you want to play again or not(you can either choose Y or N) i had add the ask_name function and had made a while loop in the main function for input validation checking.
+- In order to put more input validation checking for enter your name(just letters) and if you want to play again or not(option 2 or 3) i had add the welcome function and a game menu
+- First i had a seperate function for ask_name and welcome and in the a main function i had put the choice to play again.
+But to come back to the start where you have to enter your name it did not worked in a while loop.
+So i created a game menu to start from with three option.
+Namely to Start, Continue or to Quit.
+To do that i had put the ask_name in the welcome function.
+That had solved the problem.

 #### Remaining Bugs